Adding a New Flight: A Step-By-Step Guide

 5. Automodel based on drone GPS

-For additional flights taken using RTK drones with RTK option turned on
+For additional flights with RTK drones (RTK enabled):

 1. Automatic geo-referencing based on previous flight